Honda HR-V: China

 In China, the vehicle is manufactured and marketed by two separate joint ventures with different names and cosmetic changes.
 Guangqi Honda revealed the vehicle with the Vezel nameplate in October 2014.
 It is mostly identical with the global model.
 Inside, the dual-tone interior features black and orange finish instead of a full grey theme.

 In November 2014, Dongfeng Honda released its own version called the Honda XR-V. Previewed by the XR-V Concept in September 2014, it features a redesigned front and rear fascia and door panel sheet metals as it is positioned as a more aggressive looking vehicle.
 In the rear end, the taillights have been replaced with narrower, LED lights that span the entire width of the rear end.
 The interior is slightly different from the Vezel with the horizontal HVAC vents replaced by round vents.
 Both the Vezel and XR-V are powered with a 1.5-litre or 1.8-litre i-VTEC petrol engines.

 Honda revealed the facelifted XR-V in February 2020 featuring an updated front fascia and rear bumper.
 The engine options of the facelift model includes a 1.5-litre VTEC Turbo engine and a 1.5-litre i-VTEC naturally aspirated engine.

 Electric versions

 The first battery electric version of the Honda Vezel was marketed by Guangqi Honda as the Everus VE-1 in China, based on the Everus EV concept.
 The production model debuted in November 2019.
-The electric version of the Honda XR-V was marketed by Dongfeng Honda as the Ciimo XN-V, based on the XN-V Concept.
+The electric version of the Honda XR-V was marketed by Dongfeng Honda as the Ciimo X-NV, based on the X-NV Concept.
 Production began in October 2019.
 Another electric version released by Dongfeng Honda is the Ciimo M-NV which was revealed in November 2020 which sports a new front and rear fascia design, and a completely redesigned interior with a 12.3-inch TFT instrument cluster and push-button gear selector.